gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 Use Instructions :

-1. Download A Extension-Compatible Mobile Browser Free To Use, As https://kiwibrowser.com/.
-Or Either Use On A Computer Browser.
+1. Download An Extension-Compatible Mobile Browser, As https://kiwibrowser.com/.
+Or Either Use This On A Computer Browser.

-2. Go to Extensions On Your Browser and Install Any User-Script Manager Web Extension, There Are Many For Chromium and Firefox-based Browsers :
+2. Go to Extensions Tab On Your Browser and Install Any Of These User-Script Managers Web Extensions, There Are Many For Chromium and Firefox-based Browsers Like:
 - https://violentmonkey.github.io/
 - https://www.tampermonkey.net/

-3. Once Installed, open the Extension Page, and Create A New Script.
+3. Once Installed, open the Installed Extension Page, and Create A Brand New Script From Scratch.

-4. Copy Paste The Raw Script, Click On Save & Close and Voilà !
+4. Copy Paste The Whole Raw Script On Your Brand New Script, Click On Save & Close and Voilà !

 Feel Free To Enjoy And Share This Link With Friends!